-This is where concrete hydrogels come in to play.
+This is where concrete hydrogels come into play.

-The formation of a C-S-H hydrogel can be induced within concrete, by the application or admixture of nanoparticle colloidal silica.
+The formation of a C-S-H hydrogel can be induced within the concrete, by the application or admixture of nanoparticle colloidal silica.
 This catalyst reacts with free lime and moisture within the concrete, closing up the porosity with fresh hydrogel.
 No foreign element is introduced into the concrete.

 Why is this valuable?
 Because moisture, and therefore the contaminants in that moisture, can’t enter or move about – it is immobilized in the hydrogel formation.

 For maximum benefit, from day one, make sure to include the colloidal silica treatment in the mix at the construction phase!